jayvesmir/ganyu-bot/README.md

 ## How to self-host Ganyu (Windows only) (＾◡＾)

+- You can skip the first 4 steps by running this:  `$ ./prepare.ps1`

 1. Run this command in the ganyu-bot directory to create a virtual environment for the bot to run in.
 `$ python -m venv venv`